Noah Building the Ark

 Detailed instructions for an unprecedented boat

-What follows isn't a vague vision but a construction brief: "So make yourself an ark of cypress wood; make rooms in it and coat it with pitch inside and out" (Genesis 6:14, NIV) — the beginning of specifications that go on to include exact dimensions and a design for multiple decks.
+What follows isn't a vague vision but a construction brief: "Make yourself an ark of gopher wood; make rooms in the ark, and cover it inside and out with pitch" (Genesis 6:14, RSV-CE) — the beginning of specifications that go on to include exact dimensions and a design for multiple decks.
 There was no precedent for this kind of vessel and no rain yet on the horizon to justify it.
 Noah is simply told what to build, in detail, for a danger nobody else could see coming.

 A century of building before a single drop fell